 By the Office of the Chief Of Military History

-The showdown between the older Americans and the new — between two ways of life that were basically incompatible — was at hand.
-The besieged red man, with white civilization pressing in and a main source of livelihood — the buffalo — threatened with extinction, was faced with a fundamental choice: surrender or fight.
-Many chose to fight, and over the course of some 25 years the struggle ranged over the plains, mountains, and deserts of the American West, a guerrilla war characterized by skirmishes, pursuits, massacres, raids, expeditions, battles, and campaigns, of varying size and intensity.
-Given its central role in dealing with the Indian, the Army made a major contribution to continental consolidation.
+The showdown between the older Americans and the new — between two ways of life that were incompatible — was at hand.
+The besieged red man, with white civilization pressing in and the primary source of livelihood — the buffalo — threatened with extinction, was faced with a fundamental choice: surrender or fight.
+Many chose to fight, and over some 25 years, the struggle ranged over the plains, mountains, and deserts of the American West, a guerrilla war characterized by skirmishes, pursuits, massacres, raids, expeditions, battles, and campaigns, of varying size and intensity.
+Given its central role in dealing with the Indians, the Army contributed to continental consolidation.

 The Setting and the Challenge

 Unfortunately, the military assets released from other tasks were lost through reductions in force instead of being diverted to frontier defense.
-For even though the country during the Indian campaigns could not be said to be at peace, neither Congress nor the war-weary citizens in the populous Atlantic states were prepared to consider it in a state of war.
-And in any case, there was strong sentiment against a large standing army as well as a widely held belief that the Indian problem could be settled by other than military means.
+Even though the country during the Indian campaigns could not be at peace, neither Congress nor the war-weary citizens in the populous Atlantic states were prepared to consider it in a state of war.
+And in any case, there was strong sentiment against a large standing army and a widely held belief that the Indian problem could be settled by other than military means.

 As the postwar Army took shape, its strength began a decade of decline, dropping from an 1867 level of about 57,000 to half that in the year that General Custer was killed, then leveling off at an average of about 26,000 for the remaining years up to the War with Spain.
 Effective strength always lay somewhere below authorized strength, seriously impaired, for example, by high rates of sickness and desertion.

 Because the Army’s military responsibilities were of continental proportions, involving sweeping distances, limited resources, and far-flung operations, an administrative structure was required for command and control.
-The Army was, therefore, organized on a territorial basis, with geographical segments variously designated as divisions, departments, and districts.
+Therefore, the Army was organized on a territorial basis, with geographical segments variously designated as divisions, departments, and districts.
 There were frequent modifications of organization, rearrangements of boundaries, and transfers of troops and posts to meet changing conditions.